We Surveyed 1,000 Women to Understand How Migraines Affect Their Lives

 …And yet 79% of those surveyed wish they had better techniques to treat their migraines.

 Why does tracking your migraines matter?
 One of the most important tools you can use to help manage your condition is a migraine diary.
 This record, if accurate, can help you and your doctor monitor the frequency, duration and severity of your migraines over time, identify patterns that may help determine migraine triggers and improve treatment, as well as track medication use and how you responded to the medication.
-Not into keeping a journal?
-Try the My Migraine Triggers app.
-However you log it, keeping track of your migraines is one of the most important tools for care and management.
+Keeping track of your migraines is one of the most important tools for care and management.

 Nearly two thirds of those surveyed would give up social media to not have to experience a migraine again.